Salman-Ahmad-Khan/DSA/README.md

-### Repository meant for understanding and practice the use of various data structures and algorithms used in programming.
+### A comprehensive collection intended for enhancing proficiency in the implementation of various data structures and algorithms in programming.

 - [Array](#array)
 - [Recursion](#recursion)